Health extension officer: Health Extension Officer (HEO): Papua New Guinea by Frank Yagahe

-In Papua New Guinea, Health Extension Officers are trained with a Bachelor of Health Sciences in Rural Health.
-This study program is provided by one of the Universities in Papua New Guinea, the Divine Word University.
-The program which focuses upon preparation for clinical and administrative practices in the rural areas of Papua New Guinea where health services are at most times neglected.
-The four-year training program includes theoretical study in medicine, minor surgery, pediatrics, obstetric and gynecology, health awareness, health research, rural health facility management, health project management etc, as well as extended placements in hospitals and health centers for practical application of learning.
-Health Extension Officers are responsible for patient care, the administration of the local health centre, and the coordination of community health services.
+The HEOs are trained to work in the Rural Health Center.
+The study program is provided by the DWU.
+The program focuses on preparation for clinical and administrative practices in the rural areas of Papua New Guinea where health services are at most times neglected.
+The four-year training program includes theoretical study in medicine, minor surgery, pediatrics, obstetrics and gynecology, health awareness, health research, rural health facility and health project management, etc. Students are trained to manage in hospitals and health centres.
+The HEOs are responsible for patient care, the administration of the local health centre, and the coordination of community health services in the rural and rugged terrains of PNG.

+They are here to serve their country with loyalty and dedication, where there is no doctor.